-This post contains affiliate links which means if you click on it and purchase something, as an Amazon Associate I earn money from qualifying purchases at no extra cost to you.
+This post contains affiliate links which means if you click on it and purchase something, as an Amazon Associate and participant in other affiliate programs, I earn money from qualifying purchases at no extra cost to you.
 Thanks for supporting this blog!

 For more travel posts, click here.